unitycatalog/unitycatalog/docs/ai/client.md

 The general guidelines for function creation within UC apply to the SQL Body statement.
 There are no additional restrictions applied to this API.

->Note: It is highly recommended to provide verbose and accurate `COMMENT` blocks to both the function and the parameters configured.
+> Note: It is highly recommended to provide verbose and accurate `COMMENT` blocks to both the function and the parameters configured.
 This information is provided to LLMs that will be deciding on whether it is appropriate to call the defined tool.
 Detailed descriptions can reduce the chances of a tool call failing due to ambiguous references on how to use the tool.

+If you create a function without both a `COMMENT` block (the function description) and `COMMENT` entries for each parameter defined for your function, a warning will be issued upon creation.
+It is **highly advised** to correct your function definition and overwrite your function when you see this warning.
+Most LLM's will not be able to effectively use your defined function as a tool if the description is a placeholder or is lacking appropriate information that describes the purpose of and how to use your defined function as a tool.

 ## Retrieving Functions